SahilNokhwal/annt/Readme.md

 # Deep Learning Model Performance Evaluation for Image Classification

 ## Overview
-This repository contains code for evaluating the performance of different deep learning models for image classification using PyTorch.
-The models are evaluated on the CIFAR-10 and CIFAR-100 datasets.
+This repository contains the official code for the research paper titled "Accelerating Neural Network Training: A Brief Review" available at https://arxiv.org/pdf/2312.10024.pdf.
+The research employs sophisticated methodologies, including Gradient Accumulation (GA), Automatic Mixed Precision (AMP), and Pin Memory (PM), to optimize performance and expedite the training process.
+The study compares the performance of various deep learning models such as EfficientNet-BO, ResNet50, and Pretrained VIT in image classification tasks using PyTorch with/without employing those performance techniques.
+The experiments have been conducted using well-known CIFAR-10 and CIFAR-100 image datasets.

 ## Prerequisites
 This code does not require any prerequisites.
 Each model code can be directly run on the GPU.
 Change the runtime type to GPU if running in Google Colab.

 ## Models
-- EfficientNet-BO
+- EfficientNet-BO: EfficientNet-BO is a family of convolutional neural network architectures designed to achieve state-of-the-art performance while being computationally efficient.
+These models are characterized by a novel compound scaling method that uniformly scales all dimensions of depth, width, and resolution.
+This scaling approach enables EfficientNet models to achieve remarkable accuracy across a wide range of tasks while maintaining a smaller number of parameters compared to other architectures.

-- ResNet50
+- ResNet50: ResNet50 is a variant of the ResNet (Residual Network) architecture, which is renowned for its deep neural network design featuring skip connections or residual connections.
+ResNet50 specifically consists of 50 layers and has been widely used for various computer vision tasks, including image classification, object detection, and semantic segmentation.
+Its skip connections help alleviate the vanishing gradient problem, enabling training of very deep networks effectively.

-- Pretrained VIT (Hugging face)
+- Pretrained VIT (Hugging face): The Pretrained Vision Transformer (VIT) model, available through Hugging Face's Transformers library, is based on the Vision Transformer architecture.
+VIT represents images as sequences of patches and processes them using Transformer layers, originally designed for natural language processing tasks.
+By leveraging pretraining on large-scale datasets like ImageNet, Pretrained VIT models learn rich visual representations that can be fine-tuned for downstream tasks such as image classification, object detection, and image segmentation, achieving competitive performance compared to traditional convolutional neural networks.

 ## Datasets
 - CIFAR-10